Sadurr/Sadurr/README.md

-# Work in progress, second part on spring branch
+# Work in progress, currently code is being developed on spring branch